This tutorial shows you how to train the Bidirectional Encoder Representations from Transformers (BERT) model on Cloud TPU.

 What's next

-In this tutorial you have trained the BERT model using a sample dataset.
-The results of this training are (in most cases) not usable for inference.
-To use a model for inference you can train the data on a publicly available dataset or your own data set.
-Models trained on Cloud TPUs require datasets to be in TFRecord format.
+The TensorFlow Cloud TPU tutorials generally train the model using a sample dataset.
+The results of this training are not usable for inference.
+To use a model for inference, you can train the data on a publicly available dataset or your own dataset.
+TensorFlow models trained on Cloud TPUs generally require datasets to be in TFRecord format.

 Hyperparameter tuning

 To improve the model's performance with your dataset, you can tune the model's hyperparameters.
 You can find information about hyperparameters common to all TPU supported models on GitHub.
 Information about model-specific hyperparameters can be found in the source code for each model.
-For more information on hyperparameter tuning, see Overview of hyperparameter tuning, Using the Hyperparameter tuning service and Tune hyperparameters.
+For more information on hyperparameter tuning, see Overview of hyperparameter tuning and Tune hyperparameters.

 Inference